 From the late 1990s until the middle of last decade, over 100 million Chinese benefited directly from power and telecommunications upgrades.
 Between 2001 and 2004, investment in rural roads grew by a massive 51% annually, one of the world’s fastest.
-And recently, the the Chinese government has used a great amount of infrastructure spending to hedge against flagging economic growth.
+And recently, the the Chinese government has used a great amount of infrastructure spending to hedge against slower economic growth in China.

 Beijing has ambitious plans for the future as well.
-Its goal is to bring the whole nation’s infrastructure up to the level of a high-income country, while using efficient transport systems to bring its different regions closer.
+Its goal is to bring the nation’s infrastructure up to the level of a high-income country while using efficient transport to bring its regions closer.

 However, not just the Chinese economy but the global economy is expected to grow slower in 2016 and beyond.
-There seems to be a need for China to complete its infrastructure projects ahead of their scheduled time to spur growth.
+China needs to complete its infrastructure projects ahead of their scheduled time to spur growth.

 “We Need to Invest in Infrastructure Faster”

-According to a top state advisor, there are two ways to quickly stabilize China’s economic growth.
-First, investment in infrastructure has to happen at a quicker pace.
+According to a top state adviser, there are two ways to quickly stabilize China’s economic growth.
+First, investment in China infrastructure has to happen at a quicker pace.
 Second, the cost of financing for companies has to be lowered by the central bank combined with an increase in overall credit.

-Yu Bin, the head of micro economy research department at the State Council’s Development Research Centre, said that the above mentioned two ways were the only ones possible since property and manufacturing investment continues to be relatively weak.
+Yu Bin, the head of micro economy research department at the State Council’s Development Research Centre, said that the above mentioned two ways were the only ones possible since manufacturing and property investment continues to be weak or stagnant.

 He also added that China really needs to speed up its hydropower projects, develop its 53 million hectares of high-standard agricultural land, and increase investment in rural roads.